Campus Improvement Plan

 2022-23: TELPAS Progress Rate 52% (Baseline Year)

-Strategy 2: Two-way dual language teachers will participate in dual language effective strategies trainings.
+Strategy 1: Two-way dual language teachers will participate in dual language effective strategies trainings.
 A three-step approach will be used: 1) professional development 2) model/planning (clinical) and 3) teacher implementation with coaching & feedback.
 Funds for professional development, materials to support implementation, including professional books, supplies and materials to create lesson activities, and substitutes.
+In addition, to support at-risk students who struggle with academics.

 Strategy's Expected Result/Impact: Building teacher capacity